JMDirksen/TransIP-DDNS-Docker/README.md

 Variable | Default value | Description
 --|--|--
-**LOGINNAME** | myusername | Your TransIP username **DOMAINS** | mydomain.com,myotherdomain.com | The domainnames registered at TransIP from which you want to update a record RECORD | @ | The DNS record name for which to change the IP address (@, *, www, etc.)
+**LOGINNAME** | myusername                     | Your TransIP username **DOMAINS**   | mydomain.com,myotherdomain.com | The domainnames registered at TransIP from which you want to update a record ALWAYSLOG     | true                           | When set to true, log wil show IP has been checked but DNS did not need to be updated
-TTL | 300 | The Time-To-Live of the DNS record, defaults to 5 minutes TYPE | A | The type of the record to update
-INTERVAL | 300 | The interval in seconds before checking again if the public IP has changed ALWAYSLOG | false | When set to true, log wil show IP has been checked but DNS did not need to be updated

 ***BOLD**: These variables must be changed, the other variables could be left at their defaults.*